seyedk/kubernetes-the-aws-way/docs/07-bootstrapping-etcd.md

 sudo hostnamectl set-hostname controller-${I}
 ```
 Make sure the following entry in the “/etc/cloud/cloud.cfg” file has changed from false to true
-> this is an eara to contribute. write a SED command to change this entry
+> this is an area to contribute. write a SED command to change this entry

 ```
 preserve_hostname: true